chryswoods/versioned_dir_legacy/README.md

 When they get angry
 They bring out their claws

-kittens play with toys
+kittens play with mice
-They make lots of noise...
+They make lots of nice...
 kittens are white
 they like to fight

+kittens sleep soundly,
+they have cute noses,